 Install the H-Trap either in the ground with the three-piece frame that comes with the unit or against a wall or pole with a bracket (not supplied) in a sunny vicinity where animals rest and feed and humans congregate.
 Horses are especially curious animals and may want to nibble at the plastic funnel if placed directly in their enclosures.
 Avoid this situation by placing the H-Trap just outside fenced in areas or by erecting a barrier within the paddock.
-If affixing the unit to a wall or fence, have the ball sit at the height it normally would when using the base pipe (approximately 26" from the ground).
+If affixing the unit to a wall or fence, have the ball sit at the height it normally would when using the base pipe, approximately 27.36" to 28.94".